CSCfi/rems/docs/architecture/003-namespaced-keywords.md

 Authors: @opqdonut @Macroz @luontola @cscwooller

+# Background

+There are various ways of using namespaced keywords in clojure:
+- fully qualified: `:name.space/key`
+- private: `::key` means `:name.space/key` when in ns `name.space`
+- with an alias: `(require '[name.space :as space]) ... ::space/key`

+There are various places we use keywords:
+- data keys (in events, api responses, etc.)
+- "keyword argument" names
+- re-frame event and subscription names

+# The decision

+Let's try out _fully qualified_ namespaced keywords in _data keys_.
+This means keys of (application) events and API responses in particular.

-Let's try out namespaced keywords in events & the API.
-In particular, let's use short, non-hierarchic namespaces like `:application/id` or `:event/time`, and avoid using ns aliases.
+Let's use short, non-hierarchic namespaces like `:application/id` or `:event/time`.

 Other structures can also hinder greppability, like namespaced maps:
 ```clojure